SirRicc/SprachInvest/README.md

-This will be reworked as soon as I´m done with understanding backend and uploaded seperatly.
+This will be reworked as soon as I´m done understanding backend and uploaded seperatly.